rsdoiel/rsdoiel.github.io/blog/2016/09/20/Android-Termux-Dev-environment.md

 By R. S. Doiel 2016-09-20

 Recently I got a new Android 6 tablet.
 I got a case with a tiny Bluetooth keyboard.
-I started wondering if I could use it as a developmment device when on the road.
+I started wondering if I could use it as a development device when on the road.
 So this is my diary of that test.

 ## Challenges